Buildings and Structures at Risk

 - Supporting local authorities to use their legal powers to secure repairs, particularly given the ongoing decline in local authority resources

-- Understanding the condition of Grade II listed buildings not eligible for inclusion on our Register (only Grade II listed buildings in London are eligible for inclusion on the Register)
+- Understanding the condition of secular Grade II listed buildings not eligible for inclusion on our Register (only secular Grade II listed buildings in London are eligible for inclusion on the Register)

 Our regional teams continue to work with owners and local authorities across the country, providing bespoke advice, offering grants where needed and working closely with all partners to secure the best outcomes for our historic buildings and structures at risk.